 The University of Oxford has been nationally and internationally recognised for its reputation in research and teaching excellence.
 It was ranked first in the world in the Times Higher Education (THE) World University Rankings for 2017, 2018 and 2019.
 There are nearly 24,000 students enrolled in its graduate and postgraduate programmes, 43% of which are international students.

-The Medical Sciences Division of the University of Oxford is an internationally recognized centre of excellence for biomedical and clinical research and teaching and is the largest of the four academic divisions within the University.
-In 2019 the Medical Sciences Division was ranked first in the world for medicine (clinical, pre-clinical, and health) in THE World University Rankings.
+The Medical Sciences Division of the University of Oxford is an internationally recognised centre of excellence for biomedical and clinical research and teaching, and it is the largest of the four academic divisions within the University.
+In 2019, the Medical Sciences Division was ranked first in the world for medicine (clinical, pre-clinical, and health) in THE World University Rankings.

 Inspera Assessment offers a large variety of question types, which incorporate tools such as images, equations, audio and video.
 The medical sciences assessments were to be designed with answer options that ensured students understood why they were selecting that particular answer, as the team of teachers wanted to test the depth of understanding, rather than simply knowledge recall.

 A question bank (a database of all the available online assessment questions for a subject) supports the examiners' job of setting questions.
 The academic staff responded positively to both the functionality and design offered by Inspera Assessment.

 In addition, a research and development (R&D) team at Inspera worked closely with the Oxford Medical Sciences Division to advance the learning analytics tools available in the platform.